BelmY/wikiSDoR/Using-OpenWebRX-with-an-AirSpy.md

     sudo make install
     sudo ldconfig

-2. You should make the follwoing changes to `config_webrx.py`:
+The next step is to make the follwoing changes to `config_webrx.py`:

     samp_rate = 2500000
     center_freq = 144900000